2018 WORKSHOP DATES @ ABHS:

 Each of the three instruments of the Drumline has its own job, as well as its own set of unique challenges.
 There is no instrument that is “better” or more important than any other.
 The bass drum’s job is to provide the “power” of the percussion section.
 The snare drum provides the rhythmic pulse and controls tempo, and the tenor drums provide melodic movement.

-Front Ensemble: The Pit percussion section features all of these instruments:
+Front Ensemble: The Frontline section features all of these instruments:

 - Glockenspiel (Bells)